 Not included in your delivery

-• Adjust rack to top position and preheat oven to 425 degrees.
-Bring 3 TBSP butter (6 TBSP for 4 servings) to room temperature.
-Wash and dry all produce. • Peel and dice sweet potatoes into ½-inch pieces.
+Bring 3 TBSP butter to room temperature.
+Wash and dry all produce.
+Peel and dice sweet potatoes into ½-inch pieces.
 Place in a medium pot with enough salted water to cover by 2 inches.
-Bring to a boil and cook until tender, 15-20 minutes. • Drain and return sweet potatoes to pot. • Keep covered off heat until ready to mash.
+Boil until easily pierced by a fork, 10-15 minutes.
+Drain and return to pot

-• Meanwhile, thinly slice chives.
-Place peppercorns in a zip-close bag and crush with a heavy-bottomed pan or rolling pin; pour onto a plate and spread into an even layer. • Pat beef * dry with paper towels; season all over with salt.
-Press both sides of beef into crushed peppercorns to evenly coat.
-TIP: For a milder flavor, sprinkle beef with peppercorns instead.
+Meanwhile, thinly slice chives.
+Trim and discard woody bottom ends from asparagus.
+Put peppercorns in a zipclose bag and crush with a heavy pan or rolling pin; pour onto a plate in an even layer.
+Pat beef dry with paper towels; season all over with salt.
+Press both sides of beef into peppercorns to evenly coat.
+(TIP: For a milder flavor, sprinkle beef with peppercorns instead.)

-• Heat a drizzle of oil in a large pan over medium-high heat.
-Add beef and cook almost to desired doneness, 4-7 minutes per side. • Add stock concentrate and 2 TBSP water (3 TBSP for 4 servings).
-Simmer until sauce has thickened and beef reaches desired doneness, 1-2 minutes more.
-Turn beef to coat, then transfer everything to a shallow dish. • Turn off heat.
+Heat a drizzle of oil in a large pan over medium-high heat.
+Add beef and cook almost to desired doneness, 4-7 minutes per side.
+Just before finishing, add stock concentrate and 2 TBSP water to pan.
+Simmer until thickened and beef is cooked as desired, about 1 minute.
+Turn beef to coat, then transfer to a shallow dish.
+Wipe out pan.

-• Mash drained sweet potatoes until smooth.
+Mash sweet potatoes in pot with a potato masher until smooth.
 (TIP: If potatoes have cooled, mash over medium-low heat.)
-Stir in sour cream and 1 TBSP softened butter (2 TBSP for 4 servings) until combined.
+Stir in sour cream and 1 TBSP room-temperature butter until combined.
 Season generously with salt and pepper.

-• In a small microwave-safe bowl, combine remaining 2 TBSP softened butter (4 TBSP for 4 servings), 1 tsp chives (2 tsp for 4), salt, and pepper.
-TIP: If butter is still cold, microwave 5-10 seconds. • Divide beef, sweet potatoes, and Brussels sprouts between plates.
-Sprinkle sprouts with almonds.
+In a second small bowl, combine remaining 2 TBSP room-temperature butter, 1 tsp chives, salt, and pepper.
+(TIP: If butter is not yet softened, microwave 5-10 seconds.)
+Divide beef, sweet potatoes, and asparagus between plates.
+Sprinkle asparagus with almonds.
 Top beef with chive butter.
-Garnish with remaining chives and serve.
+Garnish with remaining chives.